 For 2020, the ERTC is capped at $5,000 per employee.
 You may qualify for the 2020 ERTC if:

 - Operations were fully or partially suspended by a government order, or

 - A supplier that provides a key component of your product was partially or full suspended due to a government order, or

 - An essential business had one of its operations or one of its affiliates fully or partially suspended by a government order, or

 - Gross receipts were less than 50% compared to the same quarter in 2019, or

 - You experienced a decline in gross receipts of 20% or more during the first two quarters of 2020 compared to the same two quarters in 2019

 NOTE: Obtaining a PPP loan does NOT disqualify you from the ERTC.
 And, credits for 2020 can be obtained retroactively – it’s not too late!

 A member of our COVID-19 Advisory Team will review your Quick Test results and contact you with recommendations and next steps.

-The Barnes Dennig COVID-19 Advisory Team has prepared analyses for well over 100 taxpayers – and the deliverable we provide you includes calculations and underlying support of the calculations.
+The Barnes Dennig COVID-19 Advisory Team has prepared analyses for hundreds of taxpayers – and the deliverable we provide you includes calculations and underlying support of the calculations.
 Plus, we prepare the amended 941s requesting the tax refund – signed by a CPA.